Abortion in Yemen: 2014-present

 Ever since the start of the Yemeni civil war in 2014, more pregnant women have requested abortions.
 Furthermore, because of the recent conflict, the majority of the Yemeni population, including approximately 11 million women and girls urgently need aid and humanitarian relief.
 As of 2019, only one third to a half of Yemen's medical facilities are still operating, which has further exacerbated the lack of reproductive health services for Yemeni women.

 Post-abortion care

-Post-abortion care s crucial in countries that have strict abortion laws.
+Post-abortion care is crucial in countries that have strict abortion laws.
 In Yemen, there are post-abortion care programs that help assist women who obtain abortions.
 According to the Population Reference Bureau, post-abortion care in Yemen includes: